Cicones

 When I had set sail thence the wind took me first to Ismarus, which is the city of the Cicons.
 There I sacked the town and put the people to the sword.
-We took their wives for sexual pleasure, service, and booty which we divided equitably amongst us, so that none might have reason to complain.
+We took their wives and also much booty which we divided equitably amongst us, so that none might have reason to complain.
 I then said that we had better make off at once, but my men very foolishly would not obey me, so they stayed there drinking much wine and killing great numbers of sheep and oxen on the sea shore.
 Meanwhile the Cicons cried out for help to other Cicons who lived inland.
 These were more in number, and stronger, and they were more skilled in the art of war, for they could fight, either from chariots or on foot as the occasion served; in the morning, therefore, they came as thick as leaves and bloom in summer, and the hand of heaven was against us, so that we were hard pressed.
 They set the battle in array near the ships, and the hosts aimed their bronze-shod spears at one another.
 So long as the day waxed and it was still morning, we held our own against them, though they were more in number than we; but as the sun went down, towards the time when men loose their oxen, the Cicons got the better of us, and we lost half a dozen men from every ship we had; so we got away with those that were left.